quinnium/ShoppingSorted/README.md

 This project is WORK IN PROGRESS

 2nd xCode project, for creating a basic shopping list app that:
-1. Sorts items into 'aisles' (based on 'remebered' preferences)
+1. Sorts items into 'aisles' (based on remembered preferences from last time item was ordered)
 2. Groups items into total quantity amounts for that item, unit, and aisle
 3. Stores 'Meals' for grouping of ingredients and easy-adding to shopping list

+Note: past git repository for this project was deleted, following git errors.
+Hence 'initial commit' occuring far into project